DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 - Admin-only items (requires Shopify admin access)
 - Other observations (header/footer behaviors)

-- Current state: Publicly accessible pages today include the home page (`/`), Our Shop collection page (`/collections/all`), and individual product pages for Headspace Elevate, JennaBoo, and Whispering Roots (each showing price, flavour variants, and an Add to cart button).
+- Current state: Publicly accessible pages today include the home page (`/`), the collection page (`/collections/all`), and individual product pages for Headspace Elevate, JennaBoo, and Whispering Roots (product pages still show price/variants/Add to cart unless hidden via admin).
 There is also an Our Process page (`/pages/our-process`) describing sourcing, formulation, testing, and packaging; a contact page (`/pages/contact`) with a multi-field form; a FAQs page (`/pages/faqs`); a Certificates of Analysis (COAs) page (`/pages/certificates-of-analysis-coas`) linking to PDF COAs; and Shopify policy pages (privacy policy, refund policy, shipping policy, terms of service).
-There is also a data-sharing opt-out page (`/pages/data-sharing-opt-out`) and a Track Order page implemented via the Track123 app (`/apps/track123`).
+There is also a data-sharing opt-out page (`/pages/data-sharing-opt-out`).
+The Track123 app page (`/apps/track123`) still exists but is no longer linked from the footer menus.
 - Current state: The planned About Us page (`/pages/about-us`) and a combined Shipping &amp; Returns page both return a 404 (“OPS!
 We can’t find what you’re looking for here”) with a “Back to home” button.
 There is currently no Wholesale page.
 The Compliance &amp; Legal link loads a page that contains only the standard footer—no legal or compliance content is provided.
-The Our Shop menu item still points to a retail collection page showing prices.
+Collection/search/featured product surfaces now show wholesale CTAs instead of retail purchase buttons, but product pages remain retail until admin hides them.
 - Current state: Without Shopify admin access we cannot verify hidden draft pages, theme section names/settings (e.g., header section names), or toggle cart/search icons.
 We note where admin confirmation may be needed.
-- Current state: The header shows the logo, “Home / Our Shop / Contact Us” links plus search, account, and cart icons.
-Pages include announcement bar repeating “Expertly crafted blends for a • refined experience”.
-Most pages end with a four-column footer listing Customer Care links (About Us, Contact Us, Shipping &amp; Returns, Compliance &amp; Legal, FAQs, Track Order, Your privacy choices, COAs / Lab Reports, Our Process), policy links (Privacy, Refund, Shipping, Terms of Service), and a newsletter subscription form (“Be the first to know the latest releases, news, collaborations, exclusives and offers!”).
-Payment icons (PayPal and Venmo) appear.
+- Current state: The header shows the logo and the wholesale-focused menu; search/account/cart icons are removed and the “Log in” menu link remains.
+Pages include an announcement bar repeating “Expertly crafted blends for a • refined experience”.
+Most pages end with a four-column footer listing wholesale-focused Customer Care links (About Us, Contact Us, Compliance &amp; Legal, FAQs, Your privacy choices, COAs / Lab Reports, Our Process), policy links (Privacy, Refund, Shipping, Terms of Service), and a newsletter subscription form (“Be the first to know the latest releases, news, collaborations, exclusives and offers!”).
+Payment icons are removed.
 A second subscribe form labelled “SUBSCRIBE TO OUR EMAILS” also appears near the bottom of the home page.

 # 1 Home page redesign

 - [ ] Restructure the home page to remove retail functionality and reposition it as a brand hub.
-- Current state: The home page is currently retail-oriented with product pricing, Add to cart buttons, a cart icon, and generic e-commerce promos.
+- Current state: The home page removes product pricing/add-to-cart and cart icon; retail promos are removed.
+Hero imagery is still placeholder and newsletter copy remains retail.

 ## 1A Plan the structure and remove retail elements

 - [ ] Identify all current home page sections (hero banner, product grid, promotional features, newsletter form, footer).
 - Current state: Home opens with hero (Tennessee outline + Dr Js logo overlay, tagline, two CTAs).
-Below: “Shop our blends” product grid (3 products with price and Add to cart).
-Further down: four promo icons (Fast shipping, Regular sales, Easy returns, Secure checkout).
-Then newsletter (“SUBSCRIBE TO OUR EMAILS”).
-Ends with standard four-column footer.
+Below: brand story, USPs, and process teaser sections.
+Newsletter (“SUBSCRIBE TO OUR EMAILS”) and the standard four-column footer remain.

 ## 1B Disable or delete retail product grid elements